FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Conclusion and Limitations

 \section{Conclusion and Limitations}

 In this work, we present FG-CLIP 2, a bilingual vision-language model that advances fine-grained understanding for both English and Chinese.
 Our two-stage training paradigm progressively refines alignment by leveraging both short and long captions, region-text supervision, and multiple discriminative objectives, including the proposed Textual Intra-modal Contrastive (TIC) loss to better distinguish semantically similar descriptions.
-Trained on large-scale, high-quality English and Chinese datasets, FG-CLIP 2 achieves \xie{superior} performance \TODO{across 29 datasets and 8 tasks}, demonstrating strong bilingual generalization.
+Trained on large-scale, high-quality English and Chinese datasets, FG-CLIP~2 achieves \xie{superior} performance \TODO{across 29 datasets and 8 tasks}, demonstrating strong bilingual generalization.
 To advance evaluation in non-English settings, we introduce a new benchmark for Chinese multimodal understanding with challenging tasks such as long caption image-text retrieval and bounding box classification.
 We release the model, code, and benchmark to support future research in bilingual fine-grained vision-language understanding.
-In future work, we will focus on extending the model to handle longer textual inputs and explicitly model relational structures among objects, enabling richer fine-grained multimodal understanding.
+In future work, we will extend the model to handle longer textual inputs and explicitly model relational structures among objects.